guo7501/URSC645/Readings/00_URSC645_AnnotatedBibliography.md

 *   Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) [http://www.prisma-statement.org/](http://www.prisma-statement.org/)
 *   Transparency and Openness Promotion Guidelines (TOPS) [https://www.cos.io/initiatives/top-guidelines](https://www.cos.io/initiatives/top-guidelines)

+**Problem addressed:**
+The article discusses the reproducibility crisis in scientific research, which is caused by issues such as low statistical power, publication bias, P-hacking, and lack of transparency practices.
+These factors undermine the robustness, credibility, and efficiency of the scientific process.

+The manifesto calls for systemic changes across the scientific ecosystem, including:
+*   Researchers adopt rigorous methodological standards.
+*   Institutions, journals, and funders incentivize transparency and reproducibility.
+*   Conduct collaborative and multi-site studies to improve generalizability and effectiveness.

 **Definitions:**

 “A hallmark of _**scientific**_ creativity is the ability to see novel and unexpected patterns in data.”
 (Munafò et al., 2017, p.
 1)